ultimate271/notes/dostoevsky/brothers04.02.md

 “What do you mean?
 Why do you say such things?” said Alyosha, troubled.

+#### Fyodor's philosophy of sin and his use of money to fuel that sin
 “He doesn’t ask for money, it’s true, but yet he won’t get a farthing from me.
 I intend living as long as possible, you may as well know, my dear Alexey Fyodorovitch, and so I need every farthing, and the longer I live,